How to Finish a Concrete Patio Slab

 On the other hand, if you poured during winter, the water inside the concrete can’t be allowed to freeze for a week, or it won’t cure.
 Fresh concrete can handle temperatures slightly below freezing; a short dip overnight below 32°F won’t be a problem, but if the daytime highs don’t go above freezing, watch out.
 Covering the slab with plastic and spreading a 4-in.-thick to 6-in.-thick layer of straw over the top will help to retain the heat generated in the curing concrete and reduce the chance of freeze damage.

-To learn how Mike poured the slab, read Tips for Pouring a Concrete Slab from Fine Homebuilding issue #194 (April/May 2008), pp.82-85.
+To learn how Mike Guertin poured this patio before finishing it, read Tips for Pouring a Concrete Slab from Fine Homebuilding issue #194 (April/May 2008), pp.82-85.

 Photos by: Charles Bickford